BolajiAyodeji/Blogposts/cjz8gh7zg000exfs1tq2z5zzu.md

 ## Building a SlackBot with Node.js and SlackBots.js

-Slack is an American cloud-based set of proprietary team collaboration software tools and online services, developed by Slack Technologies.
+Slack is an American cloud-based set of proprietary team collaboration software tools and online services developed by Slack Technologies.
 Slack is a workspace where teams can communicate and collaborate.

 > Teamwork in Slack happens in channels — a single place for messaging, tools, and files — helping everyone save time and collaborate.